Company officers

 • Standing Auditor – Simone Caprari

-During 2021, 18 meetings of the Board of Statutory Auditors were held, with 99% participation of its members.
-The outcome of the supervisory activities of the Board of Statutory Auditors in office during the year is shown in the report to the Meeting prepared pursuant to Article 153 of the CFA and annexed to the financial statements.
+During 2025, the Board of Statutory Auditors held 14 meetings, with an average attendance of 100% of the Standing Auditors.
+The average duration of the meetings was approximately 1 hour and 53 minutes.
+The outcome of the supervisory and control activities carried out by the Board of Statutory Auditors during the financial year is set out in the Report to the Shareholders' Meeting prepared pursuant to Article 153 of the Consolidated Law on Finance (TUF) and attached to the financial statements.

 Guidelines on the composition of the Board of Statutory Auditors

-In view of the renewal of the body, the Board of Statutory Auditors expressed its guidelines to the Shareholders on the composition of the new Board and the professional figures whose presence on the body was deemed appropriate, also considering the diversity criteria recommended by the Code itself.
-The Guideline was made available to the public in a timely manner through publication in advance of the 6 May 2021 Shareholders' Meeting, which provided for the renewal of the Board of Statutory Auditors for the three-year term 2021-2023.
+In view of the renewal of the Board of Statutory Auditors, the outgoing Board expressed its recommendations to the Shareholders regarding the composition of the new Board and the professional profiles whose presence was considered appropriate, also taking into account the diversity criteria recommended by the Corporate Governance Code.
+The recommendations were made available to the public in due time prior to the Shareholders' Meeting held on 27 June 2024, which, as mentioned above, appointed the current Board of Statutory Auditors for the 2024–2026 term.

 Guidelines relating to the Board of Statutory Auditors of Iren S.p.A.